PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-10 00:46:49
+Last updated: 2024-04-10 00:47:22
-Random Quote: Where some choose to look at this bra half-empty, I choose to look at this bra half-full. - Barney Stinson
+Random Quote: You're not gonna believe this because it usually never happens, but I made a mistake! - Rick Sanchez